OmniQuery: Contextually Augmenting Captured Multimodal Memory to Enable Personal Question Answering

 \subsection{From Chat Interface to Multimodal Interactions}

-As a system designed to answer users' questions on their personal captured memory, \codename is currently designed in an ask-and-react manner for the purpose of evaluating its efficacy in a lab-study settings.
-In our studies, participants were excited about what \codename was capable of, and gave feedback on having more multimodal interactions rather than a ``ChatGPT-like'' interface.
+As a system designed to answer user queries on their personal captured memory, \codename is currently designed in an ask-and-react manner to evaluate its efficacy in a lab-study setting.
+In our studies, the participants were excited about what \codename was capable of and gave feedback on having more multimodal interactions rather than just a chat interface.
 We recognize the potential of a more interactive \codename in the following ways: